Principles of Sustainable Agriculture: Best Practices

 However, tillage can also have detrimental effects on the ground.
 It can kill various microorganisms that help make the soil fertile and increase the speed of the breakdown of organic material in the soil.
 Tillage also exposes these materials to sunlight and air, killing them.
 This process can make the soil infertile and reduce its ability to hold water, compacting the soil.

-Sustainable farming uses conservation tillage, or even no tillage practices, which are the techniques to reduce and maximize tillage on the soil to leave organic matter from previous cultures.
+Sustainable farming uses conservation tillage, or even no tillage practices, which are the techniques to reduce and maximizing tillage on the soil to leave organic matter from previous cultures.

 5. Pest Management